-Foxcubs is one of the three EYFS/KS1/KS2 classes and is part of the Pre-Formal pathway within the Academy.
-At present there are 8 students within the class; 7 boys and 1 girl who are aged between four and ten years.
+Foxcubs is one of four primary classes and is part of the Pre-Formal pathway within the Academy.
+At present there are 6 students within the class; all boys who are aged between five and eight years.

 The students in Foxcubs are working within the following ranges: